Page Contents

 From the halfway point on your ride, as energy reserves start to dwindle, you can start to think about opting for slightly faster digesting forms of carbohydrates and digestible cycling snacks.

-The chews are excellent sources for a boost of energy; they contain up to double the amount of (44g) carbohydrates than the gel range.
-They also contain electrolytes to keep your balance making them the perfect long bike ride nutrition option.
+If gels are not your thing, then consider energy chews, which can be excellent sources for a boost of energy; they should also contain electrolytes to keep your balance making them the perfect long bike ride nutrition option.

 Packet of Citro cycling chews by Veloforte